 When it comes to pregnancy scanning and ultrasound, you will hear a million people say a million different things.
 Some will tell you about their fantastic experience seeing their fetus during pregnancy or hearing the baby's heartbeat.
-But, on the other hand, a few others will scare you with stories of how the rays from the ultrasound machine are harmful to the kids and can lead to congenital disabilities etc. This article will help you understand and differentiate the truth from the myths regarding pregnancy scanning and ultrasounds.
+But, on the other hand, a few others will scare you with stories of how the rays from the ultrasound machine are harmful to the kids and can lead to congenital disabilities, etc. This article will help you understand and differentiate the truth from the myths regarding scans during pregnancy and ultrasounds.

 Why Is Pregnancy Scanning Important

-Many scans are done from the time you get your first pregnancy scanning done to confirm the pregnancy till the time your dilation is checked for childbirth, and each of those has its own importance.
-Usually, ultrasound pregnancy scanning aims to rule out any anomaly in the child's growth and check the pregnancy's progress (1).
-Here are the main reasons why pregnancy scanning and ultrasounds are essential.
+Many scans are done from the time you get your first pregnancy scan to confirm the pregnancy until your dilation is checked for childbirth, and each has its importance.
+Usually, a pregnancy ultrasound aims to rule out any anomaly in the child's growth and prevent the pregnancy's progress (1).
+Here are the main reasons why scans during pregnancy and ultrasounds are essential.

-Ultrasound and scans are done only for medical reasons.
+6. Ultrasounds and scans are done only for medical reasons.
 In India, it is illegal and punishable to ask for sex or for a doctor to determine and reveal the sex of the baby before birth.

 Types Of Ultrasounds For Pregnancy Screening

-2. Transabdominal Scan – This is the most common pregnancy scanning method where the ultrasound is done from above the abdomen.
+2. Transabdominal Scan – This is the most common pregnancy scanning method where the ultrasound is done above the abdomen.

-Myths About Ultrasound
+Myths About First Ultrasound During Pregnancy

-• Ultrasound emits radiation - Ultrasounds are high-frequency sound waves that bounce off the internal organs and thus create a picture of what they look like on a screen.
+2. Ultrasound emits radiation - Ultrasounds are high-frequency sound waves that bounce off the internal organs and thus create a picture of what they look like on a screen.
 There are no radiations – harmful or otherwise that an ultrasound machine emits.

-• Ultrasounds are done above the body only – This is again a myth.
+3. Ultrasounds are done above the body only – This is again a myth.
 We saw in the section above that ultrasounds can also be transvaginal or transabdominal.
 Thus, this myth that ultrasound is only over the body is untrue.

-• One should remain empty stomach before pregnancy scanning – Eating does not cause any hindrance in ultrasound results.
+5. One should remain empty stomach before pregnancy scanning – Eating does not cause any hindrance in ultrasound results.
 However, if your doctor has advised you to stay empty stomach before the scan, please follow their advice.

-• An ultrasound needs a full bladder – In some cases, like trying to find kidney stones, your doctor might ask you to drink water before the scan to have a full bladder.
+6. An ultrasound needs a full bladder – In some cases, like trying to find kidney stones, your doctor might ask you to drink water before the scan to have a full bladder.
 But this does not apply during the pregnancy scan.

-Your doctor would never ask you to get ultrasound scans done unnecessarily.
+Your doctor would never ask you to get the first ultrasound during pregnancy scans done unnecessarily.
 Scans are always done with a purpose and are helpful in a successful and healthy pregnancy and childbirth.
 Some necessary scans that you would not want to miss are